 The Debtors rely on services provided by various telecommunications providers, including Incumbent Local Exchange Carriers, to provide "last mile" connection to their customers.
-These telecommunications services are provided, in large part, in accordance with tariffs filed with the Federal Communications Commission.
-The telecommunications carriers have asserted claims against the Debtors in excess of approximately [\$323,000,000].
+These telecommunications services are provided, in large part, in accordance with tariffs filed with the Federal Communic ations Commission (the "FCC").
+The telecommunications carriers have asserted claims against the Debtors in excess of approximately [\$323,000,000].375,000,000.
 Section 365 of the Bankruptcy Code authorizes a debtor, subject to court approval, to assume or reject executory contracts or unexpired leases.
-If the Debtors assume any executory contracts with their telecommunications providers, the Debtors are required to cure any defaults under the assumed contracts in accordance with section 365 of the Bankruptcy Court.
+If the Debtors are required to cure any defaults under the assumed contracts in accordance with section 365 of the

+Bankruptcy CourtCode.
 The Debtors believe that many of the telecommunications providers' claims are subject to offset or dispute, which would significantly reduce such claims.
-In addition, the Debtors believe that many, if not all, of these claims will not need to be paid in full upon exit because they do not arise under executory contracts that are required to be assumed upon confirmation.
-To the extent, however, that any telecommunications services are assumed by the Debtors as executory contracts, the cure costs associated with such services will be administrative expenses of the Debtors' estates which will have to be paid.
+In addition, the Debtors believe that many, if not all\most of thesethe claims willrelate to services required to be provided to the Debtors pursuant to tariffs filed by the telecommunications providers with the FCC which do not need to be paid in full-upon exit because they do not arise under executory contracts that are required to be assumed upon confirmation.
+To the extent, however, that any telecommunications services are assumed by the Debtors as executory contracts, the cure costs associated with such services will be administrative expenses For a detailed description of the Debtors' estates which will have to be paid treatment of cost of access claims, see section IX.
+C.2.